 - Tap Use Device MAC.

 Note: The instructions above may differ for your Android device.
 Refer to your device manufacturer's help site for more assistance with this feature.
+Be sure to do these steps twice, once for the 2.4Ghz network and once for the 5Ghz network.

 Disabling iOS's Private Address Feature